-This article will explore the logistics of last mile delivery in great detail, identify struggles you may face with this type of delivery in the future, and explain how technology can solve these issues.
+This article will explore the mile logistics of last-mile delivery in great detail, identify struggles you may face with this type of delivery in the future, and explain how technology can solve these issues.
 With this knowledge at your company’s disposal, you’ll have a significant competitive advantage.

 What is Last Mile Delivery?

 Last-mile delivery is the movement of goods from a transportation hub to the final destination.
 This final destination could be a home, a retail store, or a business.
 The last mile is often seen as the most complex and costly part of the shipping process because it involves moving goods to a specific location.

 Many factors can affect last-mile delivery, including traffic congestion, geographic limitations, and the type of goods delivered.
 In some cases, hiring a professional courier service may be necessary to ensure that the goods are delivered on time and in perfect condition.

 5 Key Steps in the Last Mile Delivery Process